 The East Cross Route adjacent to Victoria Park and south to the Blackwall Tunnell WAS built and destroyed much of Poplar.
 The borough was bisected and it deeply affected community life.
 My understanding is that Tower Hamlets was one of few boroughs that was willing to implement the proposals - I guess it made more sense in the context of the second Blackwall Tunnel being opened.

-I have read about public protests on Cadogan Terrace who wanted a bypass as pedestrians/children were getting killed crossing the road by the Blackwall Tunnel traffic.
-It would be great to read more detail on this.
+I have read about public protests on Cadogan Terrace who wanted a bypass as the Blackwall Tunnel traffic was killing pedestrians/children crossing the road.
+It would be great to read more detail about this (eg the local feeling for and against) both here and for the few other instances of Ringway sections being built.